jmurga97/MyReads_Juan_Murga/README.md

 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
-    ├── Book.js # This is the
+    ├── App.js # React component for the Home section of the App.
+It also have the Routes tag for the search page and Book Description page
-    ├── App.test.js # Used for testing.
+    ├── Book.js # React component for the view of the books.
+Thumbnail, shelf, title and authors ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.